Art Thou He that Should Come?

 A Sermon on Matthew 11:2-6Read more

-If someone were to ask you what the mission of Jesus was, what would you say?
-Perhaps you have asked yourself this question.
-If you have, you are not alone.
-In this sermon on Matthew 11:2-6, Dr. Martyn Lloyd-Jones examines that this is the very question that John the Baptist asked during his imprisonment.
-Getting the answer correct to this question is of the highest importance, but it is an answer that many people are ashamed of.
-In fact, as Dr. Lloyd-Jones will show you, it is impossible for the natural man not to be ashamed of the answer.
-Many people have preconceived notions about how Jesus was to redeem man.
-Some believed He was to be a great military leader, while others see Him as a good, passive, moral teacher.
-Yet if we take our ideas about Jesus and try to make Him fit in this box, He will walk away from us.
-Jesus' actions are ones that turn our logic on its head and show us that His ways are so much higher than ours.
-Jesus did not come to this earth to answer to us, but so that we could answer to Him for our sin.
-When it comes time for you to answer to Him, what will you say?
+In this sermon on Matthew 11:2–6 titled “Art Thou He that Should Come?”
+Dr. Martyn Lloyd-looks at the question John the Baptist asked during his imprisonment.
+Getting the answer correct to this question is of the highest importance, but it is an answer that makes many people feel ashamed.
+Dr. Lloyd-Jones shows that it is impossible for the natural person not to be ashamed of the answer.
+Many people have preconceived notions about how Jesus was to redeem humanity.
+Some believed He was to be a great military leader, while others see Him as a good, passive, and moral teacher.
+Jesus’s actions are ones that turn logic on its head and show that His ways are so much higher than humanity’s ways.
+Jesus did not come to this earth to answer to people, but so that they could turn to Him for the forgiveness of their sin.

 Additional Scripture Translations